NU Library Newsletter

 Want to learn more?
 For deeper guidance on benchmarking, exporting reports, or analyzing other SDGs, please contact lrso@nu.edu.kz

-NU’s Open Access publishing agreements
+NU’s Open Access Publishing Agreements

 We are pleased to announce important updates regarding our Open Access publishing agreementsю Please feel free to contact research support librarians if you have further questions through email lrso@nu.edu.kz